ibm-cloud-docs/satellite/limitations.md

 You can create up to 20 {{site.data.keyword.satelliteshort}} locations per {{site.data.keyword.cloud_notm}} multizone metro that the location is managed from.
 {: shortdesc}

+Do not reuse the name of a previously deleted location.
+If you do reuse the name, the location subdomains might still use the IP addresses of the previous location's hosts.
+To resolve that issue, see [Location subdomain not routing traffic to control plane hosts](/docs/satellite?topic=satellite-ts-locations#ts-location-subdomain).

 ## Hosts
 {: #limits-host}